Go to College in England: The Ultimate Beginner’s Guide

 What other challenges do students often discuss?

-Finding work during the course of your degree program can also be challenging.
+• Finding work during the course of your degree program can also be daunting.

 Students report that the British melting pot doesn’t melt quite like America’s.
 They worry about British classism and racism, though these emerge in different ways than in the US.
-Students also report that the amount of fellow students’ snide comments about Americans gets grating.
+Students also report that anti-Americanism, in the form of fellow students’ snide comments, gets grating.

 Can international students work in England?